adamparker75/Lumley-U16s/README.md

 ## _**Deployment**_

-My website is hosted on GitHub Pages to access the website please take the following steps.
+My website is hosted on GitHub Pages, to access the website please take the following steps.

 ### _**GitHub Pages**_